pavelrevak/rt_soldering_pen/doc/MANUAL.md

 ## Specs

-- Supported pens: all Weller RT tips with 3.5mm JACK.
+- Supported pens: all Weller RT (RT, RTM, RTP and RTU) tips with 3.5mm JACK
-- Supply voltage: 5 - 18V (recommended: 7 - 16V)
+- Operating voltage: 5 - 24V, recommended maximum:
+  - 13V for RT, RTM and RTP tips
+  - 24V for RTU tips
+- absolute maximum voltage: 25V
 - Supply current: pulse peaks to 6A @12V (average resistance of RT heating elements is 2 Ohm, so current depends on supply voltage)
 - Supply current in idle: max 15mA
 - Regulation: PSD (PID) regulator with PWM power transfer (125ms period)
-- Set-point temperature: 50°C - 400°C (500°C with HW v1.0)
+- Set-point temperature: 50°C - 500°C (400°C with old HW v0.3)
-- Maximum measurable tip temperature: 530°C + ambient temperature (999°C with HW v1.0)
+- Maximum measurable tip temperature: 999°C (530°C + ambient temperature with old HW v0.3)
-- Maximum heating power: is limited by SW to 40W or by supply voltage: 40W @11V, 20W @8V
+- Maximum heating power: is limited by SW to 40W or by supply voltage:
+  - 20W @7V, 40W @10V (with RT, RTM and RTP tips)
+  - 12W @7V, 40W @13V (with RTU tips)
 - Heating speed: 30°C -> 300°C: about 4s with RT-2 pen and 40W limit
 - Temperature accuracy: about +/-5°C
 - Other features: